 The TRUTHEAR HEXA are wired-only headphones that offer audiophile-quality sound at a wallet-friendly price.
 Unlike the TRUTHEAR x Crinacle ZERO: RED, which use a dual-diaphragm design to deliver audio, the HEXA combine a dynamic woofer with three balanced armature drivers in a hybrid structure.
 The woofer takes care of the bass, and the armature drivers the mid-range and treble.
 TRUTHEAR claim that this allows the headphones to produce a 'smooth' and 'clear' treble response.
 Does this new design lead to improved sonic results, or are there one too many drivers at the wheel of these IEMs?

 The TRUTHEAR HEXA are okay for sports and fitness use.
-Their wired design means they're not ideal for this use, and it's easy to get the cable snagged on something while moving around.
+Their wired design means they're not ideal for moving around, as you can snag their cable on something.
 They also lack an IP rating for protection against water and dust.
-On the plus side, they're comfortable and stable enough to stay in place during intense head movements, and they weigh very little.
+That said, they're comfortable and stable enough to stay in place during intense head movements, and they weigh very little.
+Plus, you won't have to contend with batteries or Bluetooth connections as they're wired.

 The TRUTHEAR HEXA are sub-par for office use.
-They don't come with a microphone, so if you want to take calls, you'll have to purchase a standalone mic separately.
-On the other hand, they have a comfortable fit that you'll be content to wear all day at work, and they do a good job blocking out mid- and treble-range sounds like office chatter and the hum of AC units.
+They don't come with a microphone, so if you want to take calls, you'll have to use your connected devices' built-in mic or purchase a dedicated mic.
+On the other hand, they have a comfortable fit that you'll be content to wear all day at work, and they do a good job blocking out mid- and treble-range sounds like office chatter and the hum of A/C units.

 The TRUTHEAR HEXA are wired-only headphones; you can't use them wirelessly.

 The TRUTHEAR HEXA are mediocre gaming headphones.
-They don't have an integrated microphone, so you'll need a standalone microphone to communicate with fellow players.
-They also have a poor passive soundstage performance, so games don't feel immersive or life-like.
+They don't have an integrated microphone, so you'll need a standalone microphone or aftermarket cable (with a mic) to communicate on voice chat.
 Their well-balanced mid-range means dialogue is easy to pick out, even in a loud combat scene, but if you want to tweak their sound, you'll need to EQ them with a third-party app.
+They're also comfortable, stable, and light, so you'll have little difficulty keeping them on for extended gaming sessions.

 The following test groups have been updated after Test Bench 1.8: Sound Profile, Raw Frequency Response, Bass Profile: Target Compliance, Mid-Range Profile: Target Compliance, Treble Profile: Target Compliance, and Peaks/Dips.
 Text changes have also been made throughout the review to match these results.